If your goal is to increase the traffic that your landing page is receiving, Facebook Ads may be just the tool you need to learn about.

 You want to give people a show – and entertainment always sells, so play with your ads and don’t be afraid to get creative.
 It will surely pay up.

-Without an appropriate landing page, you might as well not do an ad campaign at all, as it will sure fail.
+Without an appropriate landing page, you might as well not do an ad campaign at all, as it will surely fail.

 Identify exactly what you are offering in your ad and think of it as a promise.
 If your landing page fulfills the promise of what your advertisement is offering, then you have the right landing page.